Table of Contents

 But then somewhere along the line I lost my reading habit again.

-I struggled to complete even a handful of books per year, even though I genuinely still loved reading.
+I struggled to finish even a handful of books per year, even though I genuinely loved reading.

 And then about 18 months ago I figured out what was wrong.